darrylnu/Blogger/README.md

 Medium makes setting up a blog effortless, with its very intuitive interface.
 It gives user's an opportunity to develop a fanbase with its subscription system.
 This is great website for exposing your thoughts to non-engineers.
 With its quick and easy setup, feel free to use Medium as a blogging platform in conjunction with a page on GitHub.

+## Submitting your posts

+Your blog posts should be completed alongside the rest of the curriculum.
+Following the deadlines of this material should be your guide as to what you should be writing about and when.
+Once you have deployed your post to your page, submit the link to your post on your cohort's blog spreadsheet.

 ## Examples of great tech blogs

 ![Image of blog]